 Student Fellowships

-The NSF Cyberinfrastructure Center of Excellence, CI Compass, offers a distinctive Student Fellowship Program for undergraduate students pursuing studies in computer science, information science, data science, applied mathematics and statistics, embedded systems, communications, and social sciences related to cyberinfrastructure.
+CI Compass, the NSF Cyberinfrastructure Center of Excellence, offers a distinctive Fellowship Program for undergraduate students pursuing studies in computer science, information science, data science, applied mathematics and statistics, embedded systems, communications, social sciences related to cyberinfrastructure, and other related fields.

-The fellowship program provides student fellows the opportunity to:
+The program provides Student Fellows the opportunity to:

 1. Learn about CI development and Major Facilities (MFs).